 The Mayor opened and closed the public hearing as there were none.

-For: 6 - Mayor Avila, Vice Mayor Heriot, Commissioner Colwell, Commissioner Howington, Commissioner Lulli, and Commissioner Santiago
+For: 6 - Mayor Avila, Vice Mayor Heriot, Commissioner Colwell, Commissioner Howington, Commissioner Lulli, and Commissioner Santiago and four (4) alternates to the Planning and Zoning Board.

 9. ACTION ITEMS: